Is Testing or Treatment Difficult for Men with Prostate Cancer?

 Prostate cancer is the most common cancer and the second leading cause of cancer death among men, with approximately 200,000 new cases detected and 30,000 deaths per year in the United States alone.
-These are staggering numbers, particularly given the advances in prostate cancer diagnosis and treatment in recent years.
-However, in 2012 the United States Preventive Task Force published a strong recommendation against the routine use of PSA (prostate specific antigen- a blood test used to determine men that are “at risk” for prostate cancer) for prostate cancer screening.
-I’ll explain and discuss why this blanket recommendation is a disservice to many men who could benefit significantly from prostate screening and subsequent treatment.
+These are surprising numbers, given the advances in prostate cancer diagnosis and treatment in recent years.
+However, in 2012 the United States Preventive Task Force published a strong recommendation against the routine use of prostate-specific antigen test.
+I’ll explain why this recommendation is a disservice to many men who could benefit from prostate screening and treatment.

 Prostate Cancer Testing

 Many doctors use a prostate-specific antigen cutoff point of four ng/mL or higher when deciding if further testing is needed, while others might recommend it starting at a lower level.
 However, we advocate for more intelligent and responsible interpretations of the test, applying the knowledge that the prostate-specific antigen test will vary according to age, prostate size and ethnicity.
 With appropriate screening, we know we can decrease prostate cancer mortality by up to 20%.

 - Most men without prostate cancer have prostate-specific antigen levels under four ng/mL of blood.
 When prostate cancer develops, the prostate-specific antigen level often goes above four.
 Still, a level below four does not guarantee that a man doesn’t have cancer.
 About 15% of men with a prostate-specific antigen below four will have prostate cancer if a biopsy is done.

 - Men with a prostate-specific antigen level between four and 10 (often called the “borderline range”) have about a 1 in 4 chance of having prostate cancer.